-Let us start by defining what is adware; “Adware is unwanted software designed to throw advertisements up on your screen.”
+Let us start by defining what adware is.
+It’s short for “Advertising-supported software,” and is an unwanted software designed to throw advertisements up on your screen.”

 How Your Computer Gets Infected with Adware